instructure/canvas-lms/doc/api/lti_dev_key_config.md

       <td class="param-desc">

         <p>Allows role-based access control based on the built-in Canvas user roles AND the custom roles that you may have created in Canvas.
 This parameter can be a comma-separated string of one or more required permissions.
-As expected, if "required_permissions" is included in the configuration, the user will need to have the role listed (or all the roles listed, if multiple) to access the tool.
-To learn more about roles and to see the roles available for this parameter visit the <a href="roles.html" target="blank">Roles API docs</a>.
+As expected, if "required_permissions" is included in the configuration, the user will need to have a role with the permissions listed (or all the permissions listed, if multiple) to access the tool.
+To learn more about roles and permissions, and to see the permissions available for this parameter visit the <a href="roles.html" target="blank">Roles API docs</a>.
         </p>